 4. SpaceX makes history with the first rocket booster landing

-Developing the technology to be able to land a spacecraft was one of the main reasons Elon Musk originally founded SpaceX.
-Knowing that the consensus on Mars was that it would be prohibitively expensive to send humans there with the technology of the time, Elon Musk set out to improve that technology.
+Developing the technology to land and reuse a spacecraft was one of the main reasons Elon Musk originally founded SpaceX.
+Knowing that the consensus on Mars at the time was that it would be prohibitively expensive to send humans there with current technologies, Elon Musk set out to improve the aerospace industry.

-One of the key improvements needed was the ability to reuse large parts of the spacecraft which would otherwise disintegrate in orbit.
+One of the key improvements needed was the ability to reuse large parts of a spacecraft that would otherwise disintegrate in orbit.
 The first step to making this possible was landing an orbital first stage rocket.
-SpaceX achieved this feat in 2015 with its historic first unmanned upright landing on land.
+SpaceX achieved this feat in 2015 with its historic first unmanned upright landing with a Falcon 9 rocket booster.

 5. The first drone ship landing